input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 So, following that approach, this means that offchain code should build transactions using a random selection of `LockBoxValidator`s in effort to reduce UTxO contention -- see CIP2[^refCIP2] for details.

-## Conclusion
-Two designs were presented for the alternate transfer mechanism.
-There are tradeoffs for both implementations and its unclear if there is a clear winner for either of the solutions.

 [^refEnablingBlockchainInnovations]: Back, A., Corallo, M., Dashjr, L., Friedenbach, M., Maxwell, G., Miller, A.K., Poelstra, A., Timón, J., & Wuille,